NFL on television in the 1970s: 1970

 Super Bowl IV was broadcast in the United States by CBS with play-by-play announcer Jack Buck and color commentator Pat Summerall, with Frank Gifford and Jack Whitaker reporting from the winning and losing locker rooms, respectively.
 While the game was sold out at Tulane Stadium, the NFL's unconditional blackout rules in place then prohibited the live telecast from being shown in the New Orleans area.

-CBS erased the videotape a few days after the game; the same thing they did with Super Bowls I and II, which they broadcast.
+CBS erased the videotape a few days after the game; the same thing it did with Super Bowls I and II, which it broadcast.
 Videotape was expensive then and networks did not believe old games were worth saving.
-The only reason this game exists is because the CBC and the French version on Radio-Canada in Canada and in Québec carried the broadcast and because the Vikings were located so close to Canada and had a lot of Canadian and Québec fans (and Bud Grant was a legendary player and coach in the CFL), the CBC decided to save it for their archives.
-As previously mentioned, as videotape was too expensive in those days to save, they transferred the footage to black & white film (kinescope).
-This therefore, enabled them to reuse the videotape.
+The only reason video of this game exists is because the CBC in Canada and Radio-Canada in Québec carried the broadcast due to the Vikings' popularity in the country as a whole and the French-speaking province.
+Additionally, Minnesota's head coach, Bud Grant, was a legendary player and coach in the Canadian Football League.
+The CBC decided to save it for its archives, transferring the footage to black & white film (kinescope).
+This, therefore, enabled the CBC to reuse the videotape but also keep a record of the game broadcast, which can be seen on YouTube.

 In 1970, after the NFL and AFL completed their merger, NBC signed a contract with the league to broadcast games from the American Football Conference (AFC).
 Curt Gowdy, who had covered the first five seasons of the American Football League with broadcast partner Paul Christman on ABC, moved over to NBC in the fall of 1965.
 For the next decade, Gowdy was the lead play-by-play announcer for the network for both AFL football (AFC from 1970 onward) and Major League Baseball games; however, Gowdy also covered a wide range of sports, earning him the nickname of the "broadcaster of everything."
 Besides Paul Christman, Curt Gowdy's other football broadcast partners were Kyle Rote, Al DeRogatis, Don Meredith, John Brodie and Merlin Olsen.